The spine of the T-graph of the Hilbert scheme of points in the plane: Introduction

 The structure of this paper is as follows.
 In Section~\ref{s:spine} we give more precise definitions of the main objects of study, and prove Theorem~\ref{t:spineedge}.
 Theorem~\ref{t:tropicalideal} is proved in Section~\ref{s:tropicalideal}.

-{\bf Acknowledgements.} Maclagan was partially supported by grant EP/R02300X/1 from EPSRC.
+{\bf Acknowledgements.} Maclagan was partially supported by EPSRC grant EP/R02300X/1.
 Silversmith was supported by NSF DMS-1645877 and by a Zelevinsky postdoctoral fellowship at Northeastern University.
 Some background calculations were done using Macaulay2 \cite{M2}.